I’m a multidisciplinary artist based in Madison, Wisconsin

-My projects include fine art painting, photography, video production, metalworking and sculpture.
-My earlier training included both formal and informal art education along with an academic focus as I earned a Ph.D. in Sociology, specializing in ethnography and education.
-Eventually, my artistic and visual interests led me to pursue a freelance career in commercial art, where I specialized in documentary filmmaking and other forms of video production, website design and photography.
-After over 15 years of commercial work with clients, I have shifted back towards fine art as my primary focus.
+My projects include painting, photography, video production, metalworking and sculpture.
+My earlier training included both formal and informal art education along with an academic focus (Sociology Ph.D., specializing in ethnography and education).
+My artistic and visual interests eventually led to a freelance career in commercial art, where I have specialized in documentary filmmaking and other forms of video production, website design and photography, and most recently fine art.